gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "You sure about that?"
 Rash raised an eyebrow,
 another annoying habit he had cultivated over the winter.
-"Because your mum's giving jobs to just about everyone except us."

-Noxy puffed an annoyed breath, biting off her, "Of course I'm sure!" when at Sensy's uncertain look.
+Noxy bit off her, "Of course I'm sure!" at Sensy's uncertain look.
 "Wait here," she ordered.

-She strode through the crowd to the speaker's stone and caught her mother's eye.
+She wriggled through the crowd to the speaker's stone and caught her mother's eye.
 Before Noxy could speak,
 Indy said,
 "Oh, and I think you've met my daughter, Probably Noxious."

-"The honor was mine," the tiger rumbled, dipping his head in what might have been the feline equivalent of a very small bow.
+"The honor was mine," the tiger rumbled, dipping his head in what might have been the feline equivalent of a small bow.

 "Just call me Noxy," she told him.
 "*Amma*, which cloud do you want me and Sensy and Rash on?